arl/statsviz/README.md

 }()
 ```

-The handled path is `/debug/statsviz/`.
+By default the handled path is `/debug/statsviz/`.

 Then open your browser at http://localhost:6060/debug/statsviz/